 If you are provided with a list of your interviewers: research their background, where they trained, what regional or national committees they serve on, or what major research, publications, or clinical guidelines they contributed to in recent years.
 Use their background to spark conversation.

 Prepare Answers to Common Questions

 It is important to prepare answers to common questions, but don’t memorize a speech or entire paragraphs.
-If you are anxious, you could easily forget what you wanted to say entirely.
-And if the interviewer wants to discuss something further, it could throw off your rhythm in your prepared speech.
-It is much more effective to prepare a few bullet points to common questions.
+If you are anxious, you could easily forget what you want to say entirely.
+If the interviewer wants to discuss something further, it could throw off the rhythm of your prepared speech.
+It is much more effective to prepare a few bullet points for common questions.

 What are some examples of common medical school interview questions?

 Some examples of common medical school interview questions are: